 Zion National Park

 If it isn't abundantly obvious, Zion National Park is the top attraction in Springdale, and you can even grab the park's multipassenger shuttle from several stops in the town to avoid traffic congestion at the park's entrance.
+The park features some spectacular outdoor recreation, including the iconic hikes of Angel’s Landing and The Narrows.
 Also don't miss the Zion-Mt.
 Carmel scenic drive.
 The distinctive red asphalt leads to the narrow 1.1-mile tunnel, a triumph of 1920s engineering, the trailhead to the Canyon Overlook and further east to a junction with historic U.S. 89.

 Tubing the Virgin River